turpaultn/DESED/README.md

   - [Please cite us](#please-cite-us)
   - [References](#references)

-## Updates
+## Important updates
+- 7th December 2020, v1.2.2, ease the download of soundbank (with or without pre-split validation)
-- 23th April 2020, update the generation procedure (`add_fg_event_non_noff`) to use all parts of files longer than the duration of the soundscapes created + Add possibility to use only background from certain labels (i.e: sins or tut).
+- 23th April 2020, v1.2.0, update the generation procedure (`add_fg_event_non_noff`) to use all parts of files longer than the duration of the soundscapes created + Add possibility to use only background from certain labels (i.e: sins or tut).
-- 18th March 2020, update DESED_synth_dcase20_train_jams.tar of DESED_synth.
-They use pitch shifting, while the others
+- 18th March 2020, v.1.1.7, update DESED_synth_dcase20_train_jams.tar of DESED_synth.
+They use pitch shifting,
-didn't.
+while the others didn't.
 These are the final JAMS used for dcase2020 baseline.
 Also commenting reverb since not used for the baseline.

 ## Requirements:
 **python >= 3.6**, dcase-util >= 0.2.11, scaper >= 1.3.5, numpy >= 1.15.4, pandas >= 0.24.0,